 At CBT Canary Wharf, we offer face to face, as well as online (video call) sessions.

-CBT for professionals who are struggling with anxiety, stress and low mood.
+CBT for individuals who are struggling with anxiety, stress and low mood.

-• Do you think you might be suffering with anxiety or depression?
+- Do you think you might be suffering with anxiety or depression symptoms?

-At CBT Canary Wharf you will gain tools and techniques to help you manage yourself better.
+At CBT Canary Wharf you will gain tools and techniques to help you manage your anxiety symptoms, low mood and stress symptoms better, addressing your thoughts, feelings and behaviours to achieve long-lasting change.

 I dedicate my time to helping people like you, face their fears, manage stress, and overcome depression.